 - The important thing about the Work stage, is that none of the inspection details, recommendations or photos can be changed – only the Work Done checkbox and work notes can be updated.

-Alternatively, the consultant may choose the re-inspect the trees after the work teams have completed the works.
+Rather than letting the contractors update the Work Done fields, the arboricultural consultant may choose the re-inspect the trees after the work teams have completed the works.
 In this case, they will check that everything has been done to their satisfaction and update the Work Done fields themselves.
 This can be done either in the Active or the Work stage.

 Finally, when all the work has been completed, the survey should be moved to the Closed stage.
 This prevents any further changes to the data stored.
 Next year a new Re-Survey created so that we don’t overwrite any of the previous data.